hardwario/website/content/events/2022-01-26-webinar-industry.en.md

 <p class = "pb-15">With the new year, the popular HARDWARIO IoT webinars are back.</p>

-<p class = "pb-25">For the January one, we have chosen <strong>Meaningful use of blockchain and NFT in Industrial IoT</strong></p>
+<p class = "pb-25">For January one, we have chosen <strong>Meaningful use of blockchain and NFT in Industrial IoT</strong></p>

-<p class = "pb-25">Our guest will be Tomáš Svoboda, author of the VEFramework and PLFramework projects, which focus on practical and simple use of blockchain in industry.
+<p class = "pb-25">Our guest will be Tomáš Svoboda, author of the VEFramework and PLFramework projects, focusing on blockchain's practical and straightforward use in industry.
 Tomáš also co-founded ELEDUS (now MICo Vision) and helped set the digitalisation strategy for Brano Group.</p>

 <h3 class = "font-weight-bold font-20 pb-10">In the webinar we will cover the following topics:</h3>
 <ul class = "pb-15">